billbuchanan/csn09112/week09_network_forensics/lab/README.md

 ## Lab: Ethernet, IP and TCP

 ### Details
 Aim: To provide a foundation in understanding Ethernet, IP and TCP.

-he demo of this lab is [here](https://youtu.be/FhVN-gZnQq0)
+The demo of this lab is [here](https://youtu.be/FhVN-gZnQq0)

 ### Activities
 Download the following file, and open it up in Wireshark: [here](http://asecuritysite.com/log/webpage.zip)